confluentinc/ccloud-sdk-go-v2/stream-designer/v1/docs/SdV1PipelineSpecUpdate.md

 `func (o *SdV1PipelineSpecUpdate) HasActivated() bool`

 HasActivated returns a boolean if a field has been set.

+### GetActivationPrivilege

+`func (o *SdV1PipelineSpecUpdate) GetActivationPrivilege() bool`

+GetActivationPrivilege returns the ActivationPrivilege field if non-nil, zero value otherwise.

+### GetActivationPrivilegeOk

+`func (o *SdV1PipelineSpecUpdate) GetActivationPrivilegeOk() (*bool, bool)`

+GetActivationPrivilegeOk returns a tuple with the ActivationPrivilege field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActivationPrivilege

+`func (o *SdV1PipelineSpecUpdate) SetActivationPrivilege(v bool)`

+SetActivationPrivilege sets ActivationPrivilege field to given value.

+### HasActivationPrivilege

+`func (o *SdV1PipelineSpecUpdate) HasActivationPrivilege() bool`

+HasActivationPrivilege returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)